-A Woman is No Man is written by Etaf Rum.
-She tells the story of three generations of Palestinian-Americans.
-It focuses on three women: Deya, Isra, Fareeda.
+A Woman is No Man is a literary fiction written by Etaf Rum.
+She tells the story of three generations of Palestinian Americans living in Brooklyn, NY.
+It focuses on three women in one family: daughter Deya, mother Isra, and mother-in-law Fareeda.

 The Mother – Isra

 It’s very clearly defined to Isra that her role as a woman is to marry and have children.
 This is the message that she receives from her society and her mother.
 The baton moves to her mother-in-law, Fareeda, who insists that she has to get pregnant right away, to give her husband sons.

 Isra has 4 kids, all girls.
-The judgment of the family and ill-treatment of her husband isolates her, and she becomes depressed.
+The judgment of the family and the ill-treatment of her husband isolates her, and she becomes depressed.
 It doesn’t help when her sister-in-law gives birth to a son, as her first child.
 Where Isra is quiet and unassuming, Nadine is bold.
 Their marriages could not be more different as well.

 Isra’s only escape is through books.
 She loved books as a child but had given them up to be a wife and mother.
 Adam’s sister, Sarah, who she builds a relationship with, brings her books from school and they read together some days.

 Fareeda came to the US as a refugee.
 While living in a refugee camp near Ramallah.
 She is haunted by the death of her firstborn twin daughters, which she accidentally caused by feeding them goat milk.
 Her greatest act of rebellion was to demand that he bring her his salary each day after finding out he was spending it on alcohol.
 He submits to her in that one case, and she’s able to save the money to buy plane tickets to move the family to the US.

 The Daughter – Deya